 We advise trustees/executors and beneficiaries in obtaining certificates of appointment of an estate with a will or without a will, formerly known as probate applications.
 We assist with the classification and distribution of assets under a Will, including advice on filing tax returns, advertising for creditors and the passing of accounts, which generally concludes administering the estate.
 We guide you to the very end of the estate administration process.

 Probate is the formal court process that legally confirms an executor’s authority to act on behalf of the deceased.
 This is what we now call applying to the Court for a Certificate of Appointment of Estate Trustee.
-Through this process, the court will approve the Will of a testator and formally recognize it as their last will and testament, and then will appoint the person who is to act as Executor or Administrator of the estate.
+Through this process, the court approves the Will of a testator and formally recognizes it as their last will and testament, and then appoints the person who is to act as Executor or Administrator of the estate.
 The Executor can then access and secure the estate’s assets.
 The probate process in Ontario commenced through an Application for a Certificate of Appointment of Estate Trustee.

 Not all executors will need to apply for a Certificate of Appointment.
 However, probate is usually obtained where Court approval is needed to validate a Will or the chosen executor because of a dispute about who it should be, or where proof of an executor’s authority is required by third parties, like financial institutions, or where the estate includes a land transfer, as land registry offices will require probate to transfer title in land.

 Probate costs come out of the estate before any assets are distributed to the beneficiaries.